-Being diagnosed with MS presents new and important challenges.
-Moving forward, a person living with MS will be required to make personal adjustments receive strong support from family, friends and organizations, and the knowledge that being proactive can help shape the future.
-By being proactive, individuals can take back control, find balance in their everyday lives and adapt to lifestyle changes that will occur.
+Being diagnosed with multiple sclerosis (MS) presents new and important challenges, not just for those with the disease, but also for their loved ones and their caregivers.
+Moving forward, a person living with MS will be required to make personal adjustments and receive strong support from family, friends and organizations.
+By being proactive, those living with MS can take back control, find balance in their everyday lives and adapt to all the lifestyle changes that will occur.

 The following sections provide strategies and insight into: